digideskio/support-tools/ftdc/ftdc.md

 * *.bson - a file containing a sequence of uncompressed samples as BSON documents.

-* *.json - a file contianing a sequence of uncompressed samples as JSON documents.
+* *.json - a file containing a sequence of uncompressed samples as JSON documents.

-* -null - samples are discarded.
-This is useful for computing compression or decompression statistics on a source and then discarding the result.

 * mongodb://host[:port][?ns=NS][&sizeMB=MB] - compressed samples are
   stored in the specified collection in a mongod instance.
 If the